cfpb/regtech-deployments/images/contributing.md

 #### Core Image tagging
 We now add a unique tag to each published set of images that are included in the `build_and_publish_images` workflow.
-Tagging is using standard git sha shortend and appended to the image tag.
+Tagging is using github builtin property `github.run_attempt` and appended to the image tag.

-Example image with new tag format: `ghcr.io/cfpb/regtech/sbl/python-alpine:3.12_xxxxxxxx`
+Example image with new tag format: `ghcr.io/cfpb/regtech/sbl/python-alpine:3.12_xx`

 This will allow applications to pin to specific builds in the event a new change is introduced to latest that doesn't play nice with the application.
+The standard build image tag is still available to support apps pinning to the latest.

 ---